Julie-ANANI/carousel-menu/README.md

 - git subtree add --prefix style-framework style-framework main --squash

 ### To pull the changes
-- git subtree pull --prefix style-framework style-framework main
+- git subtree pull --prefix style-framework style-framework main --squash

 To use it now add it as **@import "style-framework/scss/umi"** in the style.scss file.

+### For debugging purpose and testing
+sass --watch scss/umi.scss:css/umi.css